csdojo-defaang/defaang/CONTRIBUTING.md

 Even if you're an advanced coder, feel free to take one of them :)

-Second, please look through the other issues and discussions to get a better idea about our vision and get inspired.
+Second, please look through the other issues and discussions to get a better idea of our vision and get inspired.
 If you have any idea about something you want to contribute, feel free to start an issue or discussion around that.

 ### Our Stack